evalece/bench-the-query/decisions_and_dev_diary.md

 1. user container/ K6 load test container
 2. client Sever container; CPU usage, Network I/O, Disk I/O (including server size)
 3. Redis container:  Network I/O to discount propogation delay

+April 27

+in load test, we have GraphQL and FastAPI, but user may want to choose their own load for each client server.
+Hence, we should create an entry point for users to select their parameters.